-As the Employer, you are responsible for collecting premium payments for those individuals covered under COBRA.
-Under COBRA law, you are allowed to charge up to 102% of the group premium amount.
+As the Employer, you are responsible for collecting payments for those individuals covered under COBRA.
+Under COBRA law, you are allowed to charge up to 102% of the fully insured group premium amount or applicable self-insured amount.
 Subscribers, whose coverage is extended from 18 to 29 months due to Social Security disability, may be required to pay up to 150% of the group premium amount after the 18 months.